 What is Azure Cognitive Search?

-Azure Cognitive Search (formerly known as "Azure Search") is a cloud search service that gives developers APIs and tools for building a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
+Azure Cognitive Search (formerly known as "Azure Search") is a cloud search service that gives developers infrastructure, APIs, and tools for building a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.

-Search is foundational to any app that surfaces content to users, with common scenarios including catalog or document search, e-commerce site search, or knowledge mining for data science.
-The APIs and architecture of Cognitive Search simplify the task of adding sophisticated information retrieval to any solution.
+Search is foundational to any app that surfaces text content to users, with common scenarios including catalog or document search, online retail, or data exploration.

-Externally, search can integrate with other Azure services in the form of indexers that automate data ingestion/retrieval from Azure data sources, and skillsets that incorporate consumable AI from Cognitive Services, such as image and text analysis, or custom AI that you create in Azure Machine Learning or wrap inside Azure Functions.
+Across the Azure platform, Cognitive Search can integrate with other Azure services in the form of indexers that automate data ingestion/retrieval from Azure data sources, and skillsets that incorporate consumable AI from Cognitive Services, such as image and natural language processing, or custom AI that you create in Azure Machine Learning or wrap inside Azure Functions.

 Inside a search service